 Mirrorless or DSLR?

 Our list is reflective of the current state of the camera market, so you’ll see a lot more mirrorless cameras than DSLRs, as this is simply where all the latest and greatest developments are happening.
 Some photographers do prefer DSLRs, and you can see our rundown of DSLRs vs mirrorless for more on the key differences between the two.
-Also, if you’re unsure about all this technical terminology, you can scroll to the bottom of this page for a quick rundown of key specs to look out for when buying a beginner’s camera.
+Also, if you’re unsure about all this technical terminology, scroll to the bottom of this page for a quick rundown of key specs to look out for when buying a beginner’s camera.

-The best cameras for beginners: our quick list
+Best cameras for beginners: our quick list

 • Best camera for beginners overall: Canon EOS R50 – buy now